 Hormel Foods operates five business segments.
-The largest, Refrigerated Foods, including pork and beef products and the company's 50%-owned Precept Foods joint venture, accounts for 51% of total sales, followed by Jennie-O Turkey (19%), and shelf-stable grocery products, such as the MegaMex Foods line, with 14%.
+The largest, Refrigerated Foods makes pork and beef products and includes the company's 50%-owned Precept Foods joint venture, and accounts for about 50% of total sales.
+The Jennie-O Turkey Store segment is the next biggest earner (at about 20%), and the shelf-stable Grocery Products segment, which counts on products such as the MegaMex Foods line, also accounts for around 20%.

-Not so familiar with consumers, the company's specialty foods segment (11% of sales) packages and sells a variety of sugar and sugar-substitute products, salt and pepper, liquid-portion products, dessert mixes, ready-to-drink products, gelatin products, and private-label canned meats.
+Not so familiar with consumers, the company's Specialty Foods segment (about 10% of sales) packages and sells a variety of sugar and sugar-substitute products, salt and pepper, liquid-portion products, dessert mixes, ready-to-drink products, gelatin products, and private-label canned meats.
 Its primary customers are retail and foodservice firms.
 The segment also makes nutritional food products and supplements for hospitals, nursing homes, and other marketers of nutritional products.

-The firm's international arm, Hormel Foods International, brings in the rest.
+The firm's International arm brings in the remaining revenue.

 Sales and Marketing

-Wal-Mart is Hormel's largest customer, accounting for about 13% of the company's fiscal 2012 (ends October) sales.
+is Hormel's largest customer, accounting for about 15% of company sales.
 The world's largest retailer purchases products from each of Hormel's five business segments.

-While Spam may be its best known brand, Hormel Foods has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
-The company is focusing on developing and acquiring new products to drive sales.
-In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000.
-Hormel is also looking to grow its ethic business at home as well as its international sales.
+Hormel's strategy is to extend existing brands and roll out new brands.
+While SPAM may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Muscle Milk nutrition products being the newest addition.
+The company is focusing on developing and acquiring new products to drive sales, as well as bumping up advertising on established brands such as Skippy peanut butter and SPAM.
+Hormel is also looking to grow its ethnic business at home and abroad.